• Skip to primary navigation

 At this point, you should mix your wet and dry ingredients together.
 If you like walnuts, you can add them at this point, as well.

-Just like with traditional snickerdoodles, you’ll want to roll your dough into balls and then coat in cinnamon sugar.
+Just like with traditional snickerdoodles, you’ll want to roll your dough into balls and then coat it in cinnamon sugar.
 Place them on your cookie sheet, being sure to leave space so that they don’t meld into one giant cookie!

 Grated apples on a plate.